Gonohe: Economy

 The key industry of the town is agriculture, with a focus mainly on producing vegetables, rice and livestock.
 Since the town was designated a new industrial city of the Hachinohe region, inland industries have developed in the Jizodaira Industrial Estate, where 20 companies are now in operation.

 Education

-Gonohe has four public elementary schools and three public middle schools operated by the town government.
+Gonohe has four public elementary schools and three public middle schools operated by the town government, and one medical vocational training school The town had one public high school operated by the Aomori Prefectural Board of Education, but it closed in 2022.